-• Describe and discuss one theme in an autobiographical performance or work of literature encountered in class.
-Identify specific techniques in which the narrative is developed, such as an inciting incident (or "trigger event"), plot complication, moral or ethical choices, repetition, reversal, crisis/climax, and resolution.
+• Discuss one autobiographical performance or work of literature encountered in class.
+Identify specific techniques in which the plot or narrative is developed, such as an inciting incident (or "trigger event"), motivation/obstacle, complication, moral or ethical choices, repetition, reversal, crisis/climax, and resolution.
 Does the structure of the work appear to promote an emotional release (catharsis) on the part of the viewer/reader?
+Do one or more of the plot techniques advance a theme of the work?